The affinely invariant distance correlation: The sample version of the affinely invariant distance correlation

 where

 and

 and similarly for $b_{kl} = |Y_k-Y_l|_q$, $\bar{b}_{k\boldsymbol\cdot}$, $\bar{b}_{\boldsymbol\cdot l}$, $\bar{b}_{\boldsymbol\cdot\boldsymbol\cdot}$, and $B_{kl}$, where $k,l = 1,\ldots,n$.
-Thus, the squared sample distance covariance equals the average entry in the componentwise or Schur product of the centered distance matrices for the two variables.
-The {\em sample distance correlation}\/ then is defined by
+Thus, the squared sample distance covariance equals the average entry in the componentwise or Schur product of the centered distance matrices\vadjust{\goodbreak} for the two variables.
+The \emph{sample distance correlation} then is defined by

 if both $\V_n(\bX,\bX)$ and $\V_n(\bY,\bY)$ are strictly positive, and defined to be zero otherwise.
-Computer code for calculating these sample versions is available in an {\sc R} package by Rizzo and Sz\'ekely (2011).
+Computer code for calculating these sample versions is available in an \textsc{R} package by Rizzo and Sz{\'e}kely~\cite{autokey16}.